Preliminary Day By Day Itinerary

 **** Hotel Crystal Palace

-After breakfast visit Boyana Church.
-This church is included in the UNESCO List and is the largest art value to Sofia.
+09.00 am – After breakfast visit Boyana Church, en route we visit the Roman ruins in center of Sofia and Sofia Synagogue.
+We have a reserved visit at 10.15 am.
+The church is included in the UNESCO List and is the largest art value to Sofia.
 Frescoes date back to 1259 presenting realistic art in Europe from the mid-13th century.

 Later this morning depart for Plovdiv (2 hours).
 Plovdiv is the second biggest city in Bulgaria, and known as the cultural capital of Bulgaria, due to many cultural activities that happen there.
 When we arrive in Plovdiv, we will stop very close to the Old Town where our walking tour will begin.
 Visit the Roman theater (2nd century AD), built during the reign of the Roman Emperor Trajan.
 Enjoy lunch in Old Town.
 Visit the church of St. Constantine and Helena (19th century), where some of the most prominent Bulgarian artists and icon-painters worked.
 We will also visit one of the 19th century house-museums of rich merchants, where we can explore the mixture of Western and oriental influences.